Cap d'Agde: History of local naturism

-In the early 1970s the government of Georges Pompidou drew up plans for the development of the Languedoc-Roussillon coastline.
+In 1960s the government of Georges Pompidou drew up plans for the development of the Languedoc-Roussillon coastline.
 Naturism initially had no part in these proposals, but Paul René Oltra, one of the brothers, persuaded the authorities to include plans for a naturist resort at Cap d'Agde.
 In 1973 the beach was officially designated as a naturist beach.
 Regulations for the new resort were also promulgated.
 The Naturist Village would be a place where voyeurs and exhibitionists would not be welcome.

 Early developments

 The first development was the construction of flats, shops and pools at Port Nature and Port Ambonne.
 Later, Heliopolis and Port Venus were built and Port Nature was considerably extended.
 The flats were sold and the owners often let them when they did not require them for their own use.
 The Naturist Village became a controlled zone during the season with regulated access.
 Everyone entering was informed of the regulations and required to comply with them.